Whether you are Moving or Improving – Let’s talk Lights

 4. Kitchen Unit Lights

-Whether it’s under-cupboard lighting or plinth lights, many people still have the old fluorescent tube type installed.
+Whether it’s under-cupboard lighting or ceiling strip/spotlights, many people still have the old fluorescent tube type installed.
 HOWEVER with the low cost of LED lights now AND low running cost, these are the more common option.

 5. Outside Lights